leonid-shevtsov/SearchInProject_SublimeText/README.md

 [grep](https://en.wikipedia.org/wiki/Grep) | fallback search tool available on Linux and OSX systems.
 Not recommended - just use the built-in Sublime Text search instead. | `grep`
 [findstr](https://technet.microsoft.com/en-us/library/Bb490907.aspx) | fallback search tool available on Windows.
 Not recommended - just use the built-in Sublime Text search instead. | `find_str`

-**You need to choose the engine you want to use in the configuration file.
-The default is the one available on every system, but easily the worst.**
+**You need to choose the engine that you want to use in the configuration file.
+The default is the one that available on every system, but it is easily the worst.**

 ## Configuration